ibm-cloud-docs/ContinuousDelivery/cd_migrate_region.md

 ## Supported resources
 {: #cd-migrate-region-supported-resources}

-The following resources are supported for migration to another region -
+The following resources are supported for migration to another region:

 | Resource | Has support for migration|
 | :- | :- |